eagronin/portfolio/readme.md

 The projects in this portfolio are organized by the phases of the data science process as shown in the diagram below:

+## Data Science Development Process

 ![](https://github.com/eagronin/portfolio/blob/master/data-process.png?raw=true)

-The projects, inclulding the tools used are summarized in the table below
+The projects, inclulding the tools used are summarized in the table below.
+You can click either on the project name or on any of the "x"-s in the columns on the right to be linked to the respective phase of the data science development process.

+## Projects

 | No. | Project Name | Description | Tools | Acquire | Prepare | Analyze | Report | Act |
 | --- | ---| --- | --- |:---:|:---:|:---:|:---:|:---:|